clesleycode/geospatial-data-analysis/geospatial.md

 ### 0.5 Plotly

 We'll be using plotly for some of our visualizations, so sign up and make an account [here](https://plot.ly).

+### 0.6 Data

+You can download all the data for this workshops [here](https://drive.google.com/drive/folders/0B4I1qITaz894MGlwVWRWQ0pEXzg).

+Cool, now we're ready to start!

 ## 1.0 Background